-The following drugs can also cause fentanyl to build up in the body, raising the risk of serious side effects or even overdose.
-If you need one of these medicines while you are taking fentanyl, your doctor may be able to adjust your fentanyl dose:
+The following drugs can cause fentanyl to build up in the body, raising the risk of serious side effects or even overdose.
+If you need one of these medicines while you are taking fentanyl, your doctor may need to adjust your fentanyl dose:

 - HIV drugs such as indinavir, ritonavir, amprenavir, fosamprenavir, and nelfinavir

 Do not start these medicines while on fentanyl without talking with the prescribing doctor(s) about all of the medicines you take, including fentanyl.